NomicFoundation/hardhat/packages/hardhat-ethers/README.md

 function getSigners() => Promise<ethers.Signer[]>;
 ```

-The `Contract`s and `ContractFactory`s returned by these helpers are connected to the first signer returned by `getSigners` be default.
+The `Contract`s and `ContractFactory`s returned by these helpers are connected to the first signer returned by `getSigners` by default.
+If there is no signer available, the provider is used as is to provide read-only access.

 ## Usage